 4 lb bone-in pork shoulder (try to use antibiotic free, humanely raised if possible)

-Splash of your favorite cooking oil
+Splash of your favorite cooking oil (get my favorite brand of EVOO here)

 1 1/2-2 tablespoons bacon grease (optional)